-- Download mConnection and save it in a folder on you hard drive.
+- Download mConnection (or any app) and save it in a folder on you hard drive.

 - Next, plug in the Bluetooth dongle (unless your computer has built-in Bluetooth, in which case make sure Bluetooth is turned on) and note the extra icon present on the Taskbar.

 - Right-click on the Bluetooth icon, then click Send File… A window pops up asking you to choose which file you would like to send.
-Navigate to the mConnection(005).sis installation file that you downloaded earlier, select it, and click Open.
+Navigate to the mConnection(005).sis installation file that you downloaded earlier (or whatever app you want to install), select it, and click Open.

 - Select your N95 from the list of available devices and click Connect.